 Under the care of her knowledgeable second owners since 2013, she's had a heavy duty bow thruster installed, her interior extensively reworked (including a major refit of the galley which included the addition of a commercial grade propane range), hull recently painted and a new Northern Lights 5kW genset was just installed in June of 2019 (at which time the bottom was painted as well, this was about a $25,000 yard bill not including the owner's time!).

-Major price reduction July 2020 and out of state owners encouraging offers.
-Vessel lying Benicia and shown by appointment, please.
+Another major price reduction late November 2020 and out of state owners encouraging offers.
+Vessel lying Benecia and shown by appointment, please.

 Board via robust fold-up swim platform then thru transom door into cockpit from which either up five steps to expansive cabintop or thru commercial grade Manly dutch door into bright, open, full-beam salon and galley area.
 This space has been recently remodeled (with the galley in particular having been almost totally redone) and has long, comfortable settees port and starboard with the port side featuring a custom swiveling dining table.
 Rich mahogany walls, recently laid teak & holly sole.